4 years (MPhys)

 Final University examinations, Part A (BA and MPhys): three written papers; short option paper; laboratory work; individual presentation

 Final University examinations, Part B: MPhys: Part A plus up to five written papers, short option paper, mini project, laboratory work; BA: Part A plus up to four written papers, short option paper, mini project, laboratory work, project report, optional industrial project

 Project and two option courses:

 Exams are taken in June at the end of each year of the courses.
 Most written papers are of 2.5 or 3 hours duration.
-Short options are shared across years 1–3 and are examined by a 1.5 hour paper; the titles shown are illustrative and may change from year to year of the course.
+Short options are shared across Years 1–3 and are examined by a 1.5 hour paper; the titles shown are illustrative and may change from year to year of the course.
 More information about current options is available on the Physics website.

-All candidates must take the Physics Aptitude Test (PAT), normally at their own school or college, on 5 November 2014.
-Separate registration for this test is required and the final deadline for entries is 15 October 2014.
-It is the responsibility of the candidate to ensure that they are registered for this test.
-See www.patoxford.org.uk for further details.
+All candidates must take the Physics Aptitude Test (PAT) as part of their application.
+Separate registration for this test is required and it is the responsibility of the candidate to ensure that they are registered.
+We strongly recommend making the arrangements in plenty of time before the deadline.